 School Readiness Groups usually run term 3 and 4 and are for children commencing school the following year.
 These groups focus on gross and fine motor skills, play skills, pre -writing skills, classroom routines, along with social skills necessary for school commencement.

 These groups are always very popular and loads of fun.
 They are run throughout the year and based on considered grouping of children based on need, age and level of support.
 Our social skills groups focus on the following areas – Greetings, turn taking, waiting, listening to others, eye contact, play ideas, coping with winning and losing, circles of support, appropriate touch, identifying emotions in others and theory of mind.
 It is unlikely that they will develop all of these skills and generalise their new skills immediately, hence parents will be given ideas and activities to practice at home.

-This is a rugby based Occupational Therapy program designed to help kids who usually find it difficult to be part of a sports team.
-It is run by an Occupational Therapist, allied health assistants and volunteers.
+This group is super fun and run at local sporting fields.
+It is run by Occupational Therapists and allied health assistants and is super popular.
 This group usually runs as a holiday intensive - so children attend 4 days in a row.
 This group has a focus on sensory regulation along with other skills such as social skills including - waiting, turn taking, sharing, greetings, language development and listening skills to name a few.
 The group also works with children to enhance their physical skills such as gross motor, planning, visual motor skills, bilateral skills, body awareness and strength.
 Parent participation is encouraged.

 Meal preparation and cooking groups